-However, many funds sold in the UK are grouped into sectors by the Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
+Comparator: However, many funds sold in the UK are grouped into sectors by the similar characteristics.

+Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly other funds which have broadly similar characteristics.

-In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Global Sector, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics.
+In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Infrastructure Sector, which serves as a method of comparing the Fund's performance with